How to lower home insurance

 Have you ever wondered, “Why is my home insurance so high?”
 While a rate increase on your homeowners policy could be the result of many different factors, cheap home insurance could be right around the corner by taking the following steps:

 1. Compare home insurance quotes with HomeQuote Explorer

 We give you the unique power to view home insurance rates and coverages from our network of home insurers.
 Plus, we'll match you with a policy customized to your needs based on the information you provide.
 Try HomeQuote Explorer today and instantly compare rates from multiple companies, side-by-side.
 You can also learn more about changing your homeowners insurance.

 The higher your deductible, the lower your insurance premium.
 If you're OK with paying more out of pocket in the event of a claim, you'll save money by bumping up your property damage deductible from, say, $500 to $1,000.
 Some insurers offer a choice between a deductible and a percentage of your policy's dwelling coverage.
 In that case, choose whatever option brings down your rate'but understand that paying a percentage, rather than a set deductible, could potentially result in a large out-of-pocket amount if you have a claim.

 3. Bundle home and motor vehicle insurance

-Many insurers offer ways to save on home insurance and by bundling with your auto policy.
-New customers who bundle homeowners and auto insurance with Progressive save 22% on average.* Progressive also offers a multi-policy discount** for combining a boat, motorcycle, or RV policy with home insurance.
+Many insurers offer ways to get cheap home insurance and by bundling with your auto policy.
+New customers who bundle homeowners and auto insurance with Progressive save 22% on average.* Progressive also offers a multi-policy discount** for combining a boat insurance, motorcycle insurance, or RV insurance policy with home insurance.

 You can find a variety of discounts with many home insurers.
-Progressive, and our network of home insurance companies, makes it simple to accumulate savings by offering discounts for things as easy as paying your policy in full, quoting in advance, and receiving your documents by email.**
+Progressive, and our network of home insurance companies, makes it simple to accumulate savings and get cheap home insurance by offering home insurance discounts for things as easy as paying your policy in full, quoting in advance, and receiving your documents by email.**